But which disruptions are most common and what are the consequences? The answers might surprise you.

 We asked 500 C-suite respondents at US companies with 500+ employees about the crises their businesses have faced.
 They chronicled both the disruptions and the aftermath, from lost customers and damaged reputations to lost data and increased technology spend.

-The results should be a wake up call for all organizations of the need to prepare to weather any of these disasters and ensure their business is truly resilient.
+The results should be a wake up call for all organisations of the need to prepare to weather any of these disasters and ensure their business is truly resilient.

 The biggest threats to businesses in 2019

 According to respondents, the biggest threat is an IT outage.

 Some 40% of respondents said an IT outage was most likely to threaten their business in 2019, the highest percentage of any of the threats.
 Close behind, with 36%, was cyberattacks, followed by data corruption/loss at 27% and network failure at 24%.

 While cyberattacks earn a lot of attention, more companies are concerned about an IT outage.
 According to our own data on disaster declarations, power outages were the top reason organisations declared a disaster in 2018.
 Hardware failure was the third most common reason for the second year in a row.
 Among the10 major airline outages in 2018, half were caused by computer outages, hardware issues, or technical issues with computer systems.

 Cyberattacks, however, are a persistent concern.
 Unfortunately, organisational leadership is divided over how severe the threat might be.
 Some 52% of CIOs and CTOs think cyberattacks are the most likely crisis to threaten their business in 2019, while only 30% of CEOs said the same.

 These are the threats that organisations are most concerned about this year, but how many have actually experienced these different types of disaster?